-Local multiplayer packages.
-By default, clients are not allowed to load packages in addition to what the server is using.
-This avoids any potential compatibility issues with the client's packages overriding some of the game's definitions.
-However, you can manually enable local packages in Network settings.
-You can then select additional local packages for multiplayer games in the server information popup before joining the game.
+Local multiplayer mods.
+By default, clients are not allowed to load mods in addition to what the server is using.
+This avoids any potential compatibility issues with the client's mods overriding some of the game's definitions.
+However, you can manually enable local mods in Network settings.
+You can then select additional local mods for multiplayer games in the server information popup before joining the game.

 User Interface settings.
 The “Scale” setting applies to the Doomsday UI only, and adjusts the overall size of UI elements and fonts.
 Lowering the UI scaling may be helpful for example when using a very low display resolution.
 In the Home screen there will be more tabs visible at the same time when using a smaller UI scale.

 Updater settings.
 The Updater settings determine when Doomsday will check for available updates.
 When an update is downloaded, it is saved to ~/Library/Caches/Deng Team/Doomsday Engine/ .

 The log message history panel slides in from the left edge of the view.
 When visible, you can drag its right edge to resize it.

 The leftmost button in the task bar opens the log options menu:

 The middle of the task bar is occupied by a command prompt text field.
 Here you can enter console commands and modify console variables manually.
 This is typically most useful for developers, modders, and other advanced users.